 SPLC’s Children’s Rights Practice Group is dedicated to ensuring that vulnerable children in the Deep South have access to the resources they need—particularly education and health services—to grow and thrive, and that they are neither excluded from nor denied such resources due to their background or characteristics.
 Vulnerable children in SPLC’s states are pushed into the school to prison pipeline at disproportionate rates, attend school in underresourced education systems, and often have little or no access to vital health services.

-The Researcher/Policy Analyst (Southeast Region) is responsible for conducting fact and policy research; reviewing and using that research and data in white papers, reports, and other publications; mapping the political and institutional landscape in the Southeast region to support a multi-year advocacy strategy to advance the Children Rights agenda; closely collaborating with a dedicated data analyst and state-based legal staff; developing policy recommendations to stop the school to prison pipeline, reduce educational inequity, and provide children with access to necessary health services; and working with colleagues to advocate for the implementation of those recommendations in each of SPLC’s states.
+The Regional Policy Analyst (Southeast Region) is responsible for conducting fact and policy research; reviewing and using that research and data in white papers, reports, and other publications; mapping the political and institutional landscape in the Southeast region to support a multi-year advocacy strategy to advance the Children Rights agenda; closely collaborating with a dedicated data analyst and state-based legal staff; developing policy recommendations to stop the school to prison pipeline, reduce educational inequity, and provide children with access to necessary health services; and working with colleagues to advocate for the implementation of those recommendations in each of SPLC’s states.

 This position could be located in one of several SPLC offices, depending on personal circumstances and SPLC needs.